pedrocrisp/Wetlab-Protocols/TurboDNase.md

 6. Centrifuge at 14,000 RCF for 10 mins at 4<sup>o</sup>C and transfer the upper aqueous phase to new tube (should recover ~100 ul)

+8. Optional (recommended): repeat chloroform extraction steps 4-5 to remove any remaining phenol for cleaner prep.

 8. Add 1/10 volume of 3M NaOAc, pH 5.2 (to final conc 0.3M; ~7.5 ul 4M into 100 ul) then add 1 volume of cold isopropanol (~100ul)
   * For higher yield and sRNA recovery incubate overnight @ -20°C
   * Alternatively, incubate for 15 mins in -80°C freezer.